 A rogue employee, a server meltdown, or even a time-sensitive client proposal can be the reality check that drives many into action.
 Luckily, you’re reading this article and have the luxury of developing a proactive strategy.

 Before you can build a cohesive data strategy, it’s important to first identify where silos exist in your business.
 Although doing so may seem easy enough, data silos can be less apparent than you might expect.
-Silos of information can, of course, exist in obvious places, such as databases or shared network folders.
+Silos of information can, of course, exist in obvious places, such as customer database or shared network folders.
 However, they can also exist in less obvious places, such as the brains of your employees, on smartphone devices, or even in physical file cabinets.

 To get started, try asking yourself some simple questions.
 Here are a few off the top of my head: